Photo Gallery: Hiking and Backpacking in the North Cascades National Park Complex

 Few mountain ranges compare for the ruggedness, raw beauty, and remoteness and solitude of the dayhiking and wilderness backpacking here.

-See the photo below, and check out all of my stories about the North Cascades, including “Exploring the ‘American Alps:’ The North Cascades.”
+Check out all of my stories about the North Cascades, including “Exploring the ‘American Alps:’ The North Cascades,” and watch for my upcoming feature story about a five-day, 80-mile backpacking trip a friend and I took through the park and the Lake Chelan National Recreation Area.
 The broader North Cascades region also includes the magnificent Glacier Peak Wilderness to the south of the park, and the Pasayten Wilderness to the north.

 This blog and website is my full-time job and I rely on the support of readers.
 If you like what you see here, please help me continue producing The Big Outside by making a donation using the Support button at the top of the left sidebar or below.
 Thank you for your support.